Physician Assistant: Summary of How to Become a Physician's Assistant

 Physician assistants (PA) work alongside doctors and surgeons, examining patients, analyzing medical test results and treating minor injuries under the supervision of licensed medical professionals.
 They also might manage inventory, supervise medical technicians and prescribe medication.

-Empathy is often required when working with patients who might be nervous, in pain or not feeling well.
+Empathy is required when working with patients who might be nervous, in pain or not feeling well.
 Additionally, PAs' work can be physically demanding, with some spending hours on their feet each day.
 Also, depending on their place of employment, PAs might be required to work nights, weekends and/or holidays.
-On the plus side, job prospects for PAs are excellent, with a 38 percent increase in positions anticipated from 2012-2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Working in a medical environment can be very stressful at times, but it can also be very rewarding to help people improve their health and quality of life.

 |Degree Level||A master's degree is typically required|